Alexander Schenk Graf von Stauffenberg: Post-plot

-Alexander's brothers were executed.
+Alexander von Stauffenberg's brothers were executed.
 He and the rest of the adult family members were held in concentration camps.
 However, Alexander's wife, Melitta Schenk Gräfin von Stauffenberg, was released on 2 September 1944, because of her importance in the development of aircraft.
 She was now called "Gräfin Schenk", since Hitler wanted to erase the name Stauffenberg.
 She still maintained contact and support for the imprisoned members of the family.
 In the final weeks of the war, Melitta was looking for her husband in the concentration camps, and got a Gestapo authorisation to visit the commandant at Schönberg where he had been taken.
 During the visit, her aircraft was shot down by an American fighter; she died hours later of injuries from the attack and crash-landing.

 In late April 1945, Alexander Schenk Graf von Stauffenberg was transferred to Tyrol together with about 140 other prominent inmates of the Dachau concentration camp, where the SS left the prisoners behind.
 He was liberated by the Fifth U.S. Army on 5 May 1945.